InfomediaLtd/angular2-materialize/README.md

 ```js
 { test: /materialize\.css$/,   loader: 'style-loader!css-loader' },
 ```
-Then, update the css loader to apply only to CSS that is not "materialize":
+Then, update the css loader to apply only to CSS that is not "materialize".
+If your CSS loader already ignores all modules in node_mofules then this is not required.
 ```js
 // Support for CSS as raw text (do not match 'materialize')
 { test: /^((?!materialize).)*\.css$/,   loader: 'raw-loader' },